 - Anyone can make a video.
-Not all plastic surgery videos are made by board-certified plastic surgeons.
-Anyone can make a nose job video in Albany, NY, and present information in a way that benefits them, rather than provide you with honest information.
+Not all rhinoplasty videos are made by board-certified plastic surgeons.
+Anyone can make a nose job video and present information in a way that benefits them, rather than provide you with honest information.
 Try to find out who created the video you are watching and do some investigating to determine if the video is from a credible source for information.

 - Videos may not offer all the details.
 Online videos are meant to be short and sweet, which can be convenient and helpful when you need information fast.
 But when deciding on something as major as plastic surgery, you need to know all the details.
 This is where additional research can help fill in the gaps.

 In addition to videos, you can also look for information from the following sources:

 - The surgeon’s website.
 A good surgeon should have detailed information on their website about the procedure you are interested in.
 The content should be comprehensive, thorough, and honest.
 Be wary of websites that don’t present any kind of information on the recovery period or any of the risks involved with the procedure.
 Browsing through a surgeon’s website is also a good first step toward choosing a qualified plastic surgeon.
 The American Society of Plastic Surgeons offers more information about the qualities and credentials to look for in a plastic surgeon.

 - Before and after photos.
 Looking at a surgeon’s before-and-after photos can help you get an idea of what kind of results to expect.
 This also shows that the surgeon is transparent and confident in their skills and abilities.
 You’re welcome to browse through my patients’ before-and-after rhinoplasty photos.